infoqualitylab/Tagger_Evaluation/Scripts/README.md

 Sub-step 2: For articles not matched by the ECitMatch API, we used the ESearch API because it returns a list of PMIDs as results of a single text query.
 Input was the title, the first author and the publication year.
 The Python script **"Step3.2_Get_PMIDs_ESearchAPI.ipynb"** was used to run ESearch API in order to get PMIDs of the included articles that were unsuccessfully matched PMIDs in the first sub-step.

+#### Step 4: Get RCT Tagger’s Predictions
+We ran the RCT Tagger on the PMIDs retrieved in step 3.

+#### Step 5: Error analysis
+We conducted an error analysis on the articles that were not processed by the RCT Tagger.